Software Testing for Extended Reality Applications: A Systematic Mapping Study: Related Work and Motivation

 \subsection{Motivation}

 There is a noticeable gap in the literature regarding a comprehensive overview of testing practices for XR applications.
-While a recent study on testing VR applications highlights the scarcity of literature on software engineering practices specifically for the VR domain~\citep{deandrade2023ExploitingDeepReinforcement-PS17}, the broader XR domain remains underexplored.
-The gap underscores the need for a formal and in-depth mapping study to analyse the existing evidence on XR app testing challenges and techniques, identify research gaps, and suggest further research directions, including systematic literature reviews on specific aspects of XR testing.
+While recent research on VR app testing highlights the scarcity of literature on software engineering practices specifically for the VR domain~\citep{deandrade2023ExploitingDeepReinforcement-PS17}, this observation extends to the broader XR domain, which remains significantly underexplored.
+The gap underscores the need for a formal and in-depth mapping study to analyse existing evidence on XR app testing challenges and techniques, identify research gaps, and suggest further research directions, potentially including systematic literature reviews on specific aspects of XR testing.

-Most review studies related to XR software testing have primarily focused on usability testing, a trend that aligns with the findings of \citet{kuriUnderstandingSoftwareQuality2021}.
+Most secondary studies related to XR software testing have primarily focused on usability, a trend that aligns with the findings of \citet{kuriUnderstandingSoftwareQuality2021}.
 While usability is important for XR experiences, this limited focus has a significant gap in understanding the broader landscape of XR software testing methodologies.
 To fill this gap, we conduct this systematic mapping study to provide a comprehensive overview of software testing methodologies for XR apps.
-Our focus is on techniques and frameworks that prioritise software requirements, specifically addressing XR software testing challenges.
+Our focus is on techniques and frameworks that prioritise \emph{software requirements}, specifically addressing XR software testing challenges.

-In addition to testing methods, we include empirical studies that, while not directly proposing testing methods, offer valuable insights or theories beneficial to testing.
-For example, one study analyses common bug types in XR apps, providing foundational knowledge that can inform the development of novel testing strategies.
+Our study adopts an inclusive approach by incorporating empirical studies that, while not directly proposing testing methods, offer valuable insights or theories beneficial to testing.
+For example, studies analysing common bug types in XR apps provide foundational knowledge that can inform the development of testing strategies.
 This broader inclusion ensures a more holistic understanding of XR software testing.